cis678-w20/class-material/project-final/README.md

 Piazza has an option to insert video, so you should be able to post the video directly there.
 If not, let me know and I will create a different shared space to upload.

-As with the past projects, you are fee to do this individually or with a partner.
+As with the past projects, you are free to do this individually or with a partner.

 ## Option 1:  Reinforcement Learning Project
 This is a preset project like the other ones to implement RL for a tic-tac-toe game.